Careers

 Pupils begin the second year of their Williams Journal reflecting on where they need to further develop their skills for the world of work.
 Pupils build a C.V., research open days and record their plans in UniFrog.
 Pupils are given 1-2-1 personal guidance interviews with the careers adviser.
 Pupils attend the University Fair in February.
 Pupils encouraged to undertake work experience post GCSEs.

-Students enrol on the Goldhawk Diploma <insert link>.
+Students enrol on the Goldhawk Diploma.
 Students are supported in researching their post-18 options with attendance at a University and Careers Fair and in their weekly Goldhawk Lectures.
 Students are guided in considering Degree Apprenticeships.
 Throughout the year students volunteer in the local community developing highly prized soft skills and are able to attend many careers talks covering sectors across the employment landscape to inform their decision making.
 Students also have access to the extensive Old Lyonian network.
 During the Summer Term students participate in an Enrichment Week covering university application and life, careers and apprenticeship options, along with many other activities.
 Aspiring medics also receive weekly support from the Biomedical Club and Coordinator throughout Sixth Form.

 Students complete the Goldhawk Diploma helping them to refine their future plans.
 Students finalise their university and apprenticeship choices drawing on the advice and expertise of the Careers Department and Old Lyonian network and the personal statement and C.V.
 UniFrog tool.
 Interview preparation for degree apprenticeship is offered for interested students.